jordydejong/frontend-assignment/README.md

 This exercise was timeboxed at 4 hours, including freshening up on my React knowledge.
 I tried to find the best solutions, with the right complexity for the provided requirements.

-If I would spend more time, I could have added some of the following:
+If I would spend more time, I would have added some of the following:

+- routing
+- state management
 - better Storybook integration
+- loading state
+- (more) accessibility

+Other improvements, that might have been a bit overkill here

 - system/e2e tests
-- routing
-- state management
-- (better) separation between smart/dumb components
 - introducing a view model, not having backend API "leak" into low level components
 - using tokens from a design system
 - translations / i18n
 - server side rendering
-- loading state
-- (more) accessibility
 - mono repo with automatic versioning / publishing / module boundaries / shared code
 - ESLint
 - CI pipeline

-... but that might have been a bit overkill for these simple requirements.